simongonzalez/phoneticTools/README.md

 # phoneticTools

-Selection of functions to facilitate data wrangling, visualisation and analysis of speech corpora.
+Selection of functions (these functions are under development.) to facilitate data wrangling, visualisation and analysis of speech corpora.
 This is the result of an ARC-funded project under the Centre of Excelence for the Dynamics of Language (CoEDL), with the collaboration of:

 Simon Gonzalez (The Australian National University - simon.gonzalez@anu.edu.au),